UrbanInstitute/custom-analytics/README.md

 ##label
 *This is NOT a required field*
 The optional `label` is a third tier of classification that Google uses.
-So, for example, each type of `button -> click` could have a separate label ("Download button", "Animate button", "Toggle button", etc.)
+So, for example, each type of `button -> click` could have a separate label ("Download button", "Animate button", "Toggle button", etc.) If you do not specify a label, none will be sent.

 ####Special labels:
 There are two special values for the `label` parameter.